ashutoshsingh220/Bitwise-operators/README.md

 # Bitwise-operators

+## Experiment 4

+### Aim:

-Aim: To study and implement C++ Bitwise operators.
+To study and implement C++ Bitwise operators.

+#### Theory:

-Theory: Bitwise operators are used in C++ to perform operations at the bit level.
+Bitwise operators are used in C++ to perform operations at the bit level.
 These operators are highly efficient and are commonly used for low-level programming, graphics, and tasks requiring optimal performance.
 The main bitwise operators are: Bitwise AND (&): Sets each bit to 1 if both corresponding bits are 1.

 Bitwise OR (|): Sets each bit to 1 if at least one corresponding bit is 1.